holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

 ![Vagrant SSH in VSCode](images/vagrant-ssh-vscode.png)

-As you can see in the output of `vagrant up`, Vagrant had fowarded port 22 and generated keypairs for each machine without ssh configuration in Vagrantfile.
+As you can see in the output of `vagrant up`, Vagrant had fowarded port 22 and generated keypairs for each machine without ssh configuration in `Vagrantfile`.
 For more information you can see [Vagrant Share: SSH Sharing](https://developer.hashicorp.com/vagrant/docs/share/ssh) and [Vagrantfile: config.ssh](https://developer.hashicorp.com/vagrant/docs/vagrantfile/ssh_settings).

 Then you're good to go!